-Shalom-Reality is inconsistent with the construct of globalism.
+Shalom-Reality Versus the Construct of Globalism

 The vision of shalom, as may be regarded by some, is a religious idea that may not be so realistic compared to the realities of globalization.
 It is therefore necessary at this point to understand what the term realistic means, and how this is understood in the context of globalization.

-The term reality is understood here as a social construct.6 Shalom-a vision of the good life characterized by harmony between God, our Being, the Other, and the Creation-is a construct of reality based on a biblical vision of what the good life means.
-Globalism7-the ideology operative in the perceived reality of globality and in the process of globalization-is also a construct of reality based on the neo-classical vision of what the good life means.
+The term reality is understood here as a social construct.5 Shalom-a vision of the good life characterized by harmony between God, our Being, the Other, and the Creation-is a construct of reality based on a biblical vision of what the good life means.
+Globalism6-the ideology operative in the perceived reality of globality and in the process of globalization-is also a construct of reality based on the neo-classical vision of what the good life means.
 Hence, this paper is comparing two constructs of reality based on two diametrically opposed visions of what the good life means.